krisztianloki/ess_plcfactory/template_factory/README.md

 Only allowed in **COMMAND**, **PARAMETER**, or **GENERAL INPUT** blocks

-It is possible to specify drive limits for **analog command / parameter / general input** variables meaning that the value of the variable must be within the drive limits (if not it will be clamped).
+It is possible to specify OPI drive limits (`LOPR` and `HOPR`) for **analog command / parameter / general input** variables meaning that the OPI control widget's input range will be set to these limits.
 Whenever the value of limit changes the limit will be updated in the _limited_ analog variable.
 There are 2 possible limits:
 1. Low drive limit: **`set_low_drive_limit_from("<name>"[, EXTERNAL_PV=True])`**
 2. High drive limit: **`set_high_drive_limit_from("<name>"[, EXTERNAL_PV=True])`**

 The limits are enforced on the **previously specified** _analog_ variable (the _limited_ variable); in other words first you define an analog variable with `add_analog()` then **right after** this variable you define the drive limits.
-Although it is not enforced by PLCFactory you should set both limits; EPICS only enforces limits when low < high.
+Although it is not enforced by PLCFactory you should set both limits (either with `set_*_drive_limit_from` or `PV_HOPR`/`PV_LOPR` keywords); Phoebus might get confused if only one limit is set.

 `"<name>"` is assumed to have the same ESS name as the limited variable unless it contains a `:` or `EXTERNAL_PV` is True

-This sets one of the _DRVL_,_DRVH_ fields of the _limited_ variable whenever the value of the limit record changes.
-The same limit can be applied to at most 8 variable.
+This sets one of the _LOPR_,_HOPR_ fields of the _limited_ variable whenever the value of the limit record changes.
+The same limit can be applied to at most 8 variables.

 [Examples](#drive-limit-examples)